inspr/core-legacy/README.md

 After installing Insprd in the cluster, the Inspr CLI must be installed so that it is possible to create and manage Inspr structures in the cluster.

 To install the CLI get the latest release for your architecture from the [`releases`](https://github.com/inspr/inspr/releases) page and add it to your PATH.
-For **Linux/Mac** you can install the latest version by running the following command on the terminal:
+For **Linux / Mac** you can install the latest version by running the following command on the terminal:
 ```bash
 curl -s https://storage.googleapis.com/inspr-cli/install_cli.sh | bash
 ```